 It serves to determine the chemical composite of this input material.
-Not only to predict the composition of the output, but also to avoid feeding high levels of toxins as this might kill the “workers”, the bacteria or methanogens.
+Not only to predict the composition of the output but also to avoid feeding high levels of toxins as this might kill the “workers”, the bacteria or methanogens.
 This will immediately affect the gas production.

-The gas can normally be used for generating electricity, heating and cooking, with the use in equipment with special nozzles.
+The gas can normally be used for generating electricity, heating and cooking, with the use of equipment with special nozzles.
 It is used for this reason in rural areas and thereby replaces wood and charcoal equipment, which is an enormous gain in eliminating emission of smoke, CO2 and other contaminants, affecting the health of individuals.

 Although in many cases the output gas can be used as is, it may be necessary to upgrade the gas if used in engines.
 It is essential to remove most of the CO2 gas and also get rid of any Sulphur oxide and remnants of H2S, as this affects moving parts and oxidation/erosion of most metals.

 It forms with the catalyst, nitrous oxide, the acid H2SO4.
 Sulfur Dioxide is also a minor Greenhouse Gas.
 It is recognized by the strong pungent, choking odor.
-Already in the biodigester process a chemical compound, Ferro Chloride (FeCl3), can be used to precipitate the Sulphur or Sulfide into elemental, insoluble sulphur, avoiding most of it to enter in the output gas.
+Already in the biodigester process a chemical compound, Ferro Chloride (FeCl3), can be used to precipitate the Sulphur or Sulfide into elemental, insoluble sulfur, avoiding most of it to enter in the output gas.
 The rest will be removed in the following step.
 So there are ways of getting rid of solids and other unwanted gases too.

 There are various technologies in use, to upgrade biogas to renewable natural gas, with methane contents of 90 to even 98%.
 The most common are: